littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 v5.9 (??/??/??) - Eridanus (3.11) Update
--Fixed what was needed for compatibility with Stellaris 3.11 (Eridanus) -Updated compat version number.
+-Fixed what was needed for compatibility with Stellaris 3.11 (Eridanus) -Dealt with removed techs:
+--Changed tech requirements for Artificers, Essentialists, and Shapers councilors.
+--Reworked Uplift tutor empire creation to use base game advanced empire event to set techs (which I was also doing anyway...)
+-Updated compat version number.

 v5.8.1 (02/25/24) - Post Pyxis (or Pre-Eridanus?)
 Tweaks